MarkusMueller-DS/MarkusMueller-DS/README.md

 ### Hi there 👋

-- 🔭 I’m currently participating in the #66DaysofData initiated by Ken Jee.
+- 🔭 I’m currently participating in round 2 of #66DaysofData initiated by Ken Jee.
 Follow my progress on <a href='https://twitter.com/MarkusM99098101'>Twitter</a>
 - 🌱 Always learning various things related to data analytics and science
 - :books: Favorite book: Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow | Grooking Deep Learning